-Find out what can and can't go in your recycling bin, what else can be recycled in the district, how to get a recycling bin, what to do with greenwaste and more.
+Find out all you need to know about recycling in our district including what can and can't go in your recycling bin, where items that don't belong in your kerbside bins can be recycled, how to get a recycling bin, what to do with greenwaste and more.

 Didn't find an answer to your question here?
 Please contact email@example.com for more info.

 Everything we put in our recycling crates and bins will be handled be someone - please keep it clean!

 Please do not put theses items in your recyling bin:

 Dirty or food-contaminated material: This can't be hygienically stored and processed for recycling and may attract pests.
 If there are contaminated items in your bin, the whole contents of your bin can no longer be used for recycling.

 Examples of contaminated items are polystyrene meat trays, take away food packaging and soiled tissues.
 These items will always contain some food/fluid residue which makes them no longer usable for recycling.
 That is why you need to put these items into your regular rubbish..

 Broken glass: Any glass that is broken can potentially hurt someone else and that's why you can't put broken glass jars and bottles in your recycling crate or wheelie-bin.
 Small items like broken drinking glasses or regular light bulbs can be put in your rubbish when they have been properly and sufficiently wrapped in newspaper.